Xray-App/xray-zephyr-migration/README.md

 xray_view_test_execution_screen_name: Xray View Test Execution Screen
 ```

-If you're unsure about the correct screen names to use, check your Xray project configuration.
+If you're unsure about the correct screen names to use, you can find them under Project Settings > Screens > Edit screens.
+Use the "Default" and "View issue" screen names only for the following issue types: Test, Test Plan, and Test Execution.

 #### Connection Options